 Baum would lampoon religion even more explicitly in two non-Oz children’s books: Policeman Bluejay (1907) and The Sea Fairies (1911).

 A Methodist by upbringing, Baum was apparently a freethinker by his mid-thirties, when as editor of an Aberdeen, South Dakota, newspaper he gleefully proclaimed the age of "unfaith" and predicted the collapse of organized religion.
 Still, Baum was more a heretic than an atheist; he believed in the spirit realm and proposed to replace Christianity with the then-popular quasi-spiritualist doctrine of Theosophy, also a fascination of his mother-in-law.

 Baum was born in Chittenango and passed much of his youth in Syracuse.
 There he probably witnessed a hot-air balloon launch in the city’s Clinton Square that may have inspired the climactic scene in The Wizard of Oz involving the Wizard’s own fickle balloon.
-There also he dabbled in various business pursuits, wrote and produced a successful melodrama that played in the city’s Wieting Opera House -- and even on Broadway -- and married into the remarkable Gage family.
+There also he dabbled in various business pursuits, wrote and produced a successful musical melodrama that played in two Syracuse city opera houses (Grand Opera House and Weiting Opera House)—and even on Broadway—and married into the remarkable Gage family.

 By the time the Oz books attained great success, Baum had moved with his family to Chicago.
 But his roots lie firmly on the Freethought Trail.